sonium-labs/jarvis/README.md

 # Jarvis

 ## Overview
-Jarvis is a script that will listen to your voice and send music bot commands to my Muse fork.
+Jarvis is a tool that will listen to your voice and send music bot commands to my Muse fork.

 Rename `.env.example` to `.env` in the `jarvis` directory after you clone.
 The contents look like so: